-It takes between 2 to 6 weeks to build a custom container cabin, depending on the design and construction materials.
-Total time between order and delivery is dependent on the number of cabins being constructed.
-We can give you a more exact timeframe when you order your cabin.
+It takes between 4 to 8 weeks to build a custom container home, depending on the design and construction materials.
+Total time between order and delivery is dependent on the number of homes being constructed.
+We can give you a more exact timeframe when you order your home.

 The utilities (electric, water, sewer/septic) are connected the same as they would be in a normal house.
 Of course, we can customize this based on your need.
 If hooking to a generator, we can make sure you have the right connection for electric.
 We can also include gas lines for the hot water heater and stove if you plan to run propane.
 We discuss all of this with you when designing your container dwelling.

 All of our homes can accommodate solar and it is best to work with a local solar provider who understands the solar capability, best location for solar panel placement and amount of sunlight for your area.
 We can work with your local solar provider prior to building the home and incorporate any necessary modifications as needed so that your home is delivered “solar ready” or you can work with a local solar provider after we deliver the home and retrofit it with solar.
 We can also work with them to deliver a full or partial off-grid quote specific to your situation.

 Steel shipping container walls are made from 14 gauge, 0.078 inch corrugated sheet steel panels that are welded to the main structure.
 The top and bottom side rails and end frames are 7 gauge tubular steel.
 The steel used to build modern shipping/cargo containers is a corrosive resistant high-strength low-alloy steel.